Mehdi010204/Diving-Into-Football-Players-Tracking/README.md

 ## Future Improvements
 - **Ball Tracking Enhancements**: The ball tracking can sometimes fail, especially in fast-moving scenarios or between frames.
 Improving its reliability is a future goal.

+- **Players IDs**: One of the project's future goals is to assign fix ID numbers to the players, letting them for example correspond to the shirt numbers.

 - **Goalkeeper Identification**: Currently, goalkeepers are represented similarly to players.
 Plans include a more specific and distinctive display for goalkeepers.

 - **Alternative Classification Algorithms**: While KMeans clustering is used to separate the teams, other classification algorithms will be explored to better differentiate between players on the field.